valentmustamin/awesome/README.md

--new-equilibre
+new-equilibre
 ==============

-Theme for Personal Blog, based on Sensothemes' Equilibre Theme
+Theme for Personal Blog, based on Clarothemes' Equilibre Theme.
+Equilibre is a Genesis Child Theme